Heroes of Might & Magic: Olden Era

 Before You Play

-Is Heroes of Might & Magic: Olden Era beginner-friendly for someone new to the series?
+Is Heroes of Might & Magic: Olden Era beginner-friendly?

 Source: KeenGamer Beginner Guide

-Is Heroes of Might & Magic: Olden Era fun solo, or better with friends?
+Is Heroes of Might & Magic: Olden Era better solo or with friends?

-Does Heroes of Might & Magic: Olden Era have much content after the main story?
+Does Heroes of Might & Magic: Olden Era have much content after the main story or core loop?

-What aspects of Heroes of Might & Magic: Olden Era do fans love that critics underplay?
+What hidden strengths do players love about Heroes of Might & Magic: Olden Era that early reviews might overlook?

 Source: PC Gamer

-What are the essential beginner tips for getting a strong start in Heroes of Might & Magic: Olden Era?
+What should beginners know before starting Heroes of Might & Magic: Olden Era?

 Source: Polygon Beginner's Tips